govuk-one-login/mobile-android-logging/docs/developerSetup/runningTheCodeBase.md

 > It's recommended for developers to install the [Build variant matrix selector plugin] due to how the 'Build variants' ribbon doesn't always apply the variant across all Gradle modules.
-The plugin's default key binding of `Cmd+Shift+X` opens a window that'll apply the selected product flavour and build type across all Gradle modules for the developer:
+The plugin's default key binding of `Cmd+Shift+X` opens a window that'll apply the selected product flavour and buildLogic.plugins.build type across all Gradle modules for the developer:

 ![](../img/androidStudioBuildVariantMatrixSelector.png)